reactql/old_docs/source/layout.md

 ---
 Custom libraries built for ReactQL.
 You'll find custom helpers for Redux and Apollo for creating new stores, and building connections to your GraphQL endpoint via Apollo.

+### `kit/views`

+---
+Server-side React component views for rendering the full HTML.

+Contains an [`ssr.js`](https://github.com/leebenson/reactql/blob/master/kit/views/ssr.js) file with a `<Html>` component, that generates the HTML, inserts title and meta tags, and dehydrates Redux store which the client uses to seed the initial application state.

 ### `kit/webpack`

 ---